Diagnosis and Repair of Empty Nose Syndrome in a Physician

 Dr. Sapsowitz had empty nose syndrome (ENS), which occurs when physicians remove too much nasal tissue during surgery, causing nasal airflow disruption.
 To identify candidates for surgery, Dr. Citardi uses a validated patient questionnaire and an in-office cotton test.
 “We place a small piece of cotton in the area of the missing tissue and ask patients if they perceive a difference,” he says.
 “If they do, we know they are candidates for turbinoplasty.
 The cotton test tells us where to repair the turbinates.”

 He is among a handful of rhinologists who treat ENS patients.
-“Data measuring the prevalence of ENS after turbinate surgery are limited, which may reflect a low incidence, or the fact that many cases are unrecognized and unreported,” he says.
+“Data measuring the prevalence of empty nose syndrome after turbinate surgery are limited, which may reflect a low incidence, or the fact that many cases are unrecognized and unreported,” he says.
 “Another factor that complicates diagnosis is the delay in some patients in the development of symptoms, which can range from months to years.
 Removing too much tissue is not as common as it was in the past, but some surgeons continue to practice complete or near-complete turbinate resection for maximal opening of the nasal airway.
 Fortunately, this is a rare condition, and we have a reliable way to diagnose and treat it.”

 Dr. Citardi implanted a collagen matrix to replace the missing tissue in the left nasal cavity in March 2022.
 “I felt immediately better,” Dr. Sapsowitz says.
 “The nasal mucosa will grow into and around the graft, and it will last a lifetime.
 After all I had been through, the relief I felt was unbelievable.
 I told him he saved my life.
 He did the second surgery on the right side in July.
 To even have contemplated suicide is incomprehensible to me now.”